Svendsen92/Time-of-Flight_Vision_System/README.md

 ### *Objective*
 The objective of this project is to estimate products' orientation and dimensions using a time-of-flight (ToF) camera.
-The project is made as a Robotics Engineering, Bachelor project and is made in collaboration with a warehouse logistics company.
+The project is made as a Robotics Engineering Bachelor project, in collaboration with a warehouse logistics company.
 The company has a solution that already performs this task, but since it is quit expensive and a closed second part system they would like to explore the possibility of using a ToF camera instead since its cheaper and they can customize the software themselve.

 ### *How to get it running*